33-Year-Old Offensive Tackle – Free Agent

 Max Starks Contract Information:

-Cut by the Rams in October of 2013.
+Cut by the Cardinals in August of 2014.

 To instantly reveal our fantasy analysis of every player – including Max Starks – simply subscribe now.

 |Max Starks Snap Counts|

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.

 Max Starks: Past News Updates ( ▲ View most recent update )

 RotoWire's Preseason Outlooks

 There was no outlook written for Max Starks.